-A team of data scientists, GIS experts and subject matter specialists develop tools to inform policy decisions.
+A team of data scientists, geographic information system (GIS) experts and subject matter specialists develop tools to inform policy decisions.
 Our work ranges from modeling social impacts of climate risk to sophisticated, deep learning algorithms for malnutrition detection.

 We strive to make our analyses accessible to wide audiences through data visualizations and interactive websites.
 We apply the latest academic research and statistical methods to support decision-making in organizations that seek an impact, not just bottom line profitability.